Key Takeaways

 Complex Installation

 Since widespread faucets require more parts to assemble, the installation is generally more complex than single-hole faucets.
-This may necessitate the services of a professional.
+You may need a professional to install it.

 Occupies More Space

-With components spread across a larger area, widespread faucets tend to occupy more space on your sink or countertop.
+Widespread faucets will occupy more space on your sink or countertop.
 This can be a consideration if you have a very small sink or a tight space to work with.